Dynamic Routing Guide

 Hotlinks2.png

-The above diagram is a "dual hub with spokes" topology where the two WAN-based TRDs are the hubs an the data centers are the spokes.
-It is assumed that each data center's LAN uses LBT-RM (multicast) data transports, although this is not strictly necessary.
+The above diagram is a "dual hub with spokes" topology where the two WAN-based TRDs are the hubs and the data centers are the spokes.
+It is assumed that each data center's LAN uses LBT-RM (multicast) transports, although this is not strictly necessary.

 The publisher for topic "XYZ" (SRC1) is in datacenter 1.
 It sends a single message via multicast onto LAN 1.
 The subscriber "RCV1" will receive a copy of the message, as will the two DROs labeled "1A" and "1B".
 Those DROs will forward the message onto "WAN A" and "WAN B" respectively.
 Now you have two copies of the message.
 Let's follow the message into datacenter 2 via DROs "2A" and "2B".
 Each DRO receives its respective copy of each message and forwards it onto LAN 2.
 Note there are still two copies of the message on LAN 2.
 Finally receiver "RCV2" gets both copies of the message, and UM's "hot failover" logic delivers the first one to the application and discards the second one.